Are Your Hands Going Numb?

 7 Most Common Reasons for Your Hands Going Numb

 The 7 most common reasons for your hands going numb are described below.
-Also described is how to fix each problem.
+Also described is how to fix each of the reasons.

 From most to least common, the reason for your hands going numb are: